gonzalo711/airbnb-scraper/README.md

-# 🎬 Movies Explorer
+# 🏡 Airbnb pricing benchmark

-What makes a successful movie?
+How my company should set up pricing based on competitors?
 Which movie genre performs best at the box office?

 These are some of the questions that may be answered by analyzing a large collection of movie data such as the one compiled from The Movie Database (TMDB).
 It serves as a valuable resource for investigating fundamental questions regarding their success with information on plot details, cast and crew composition, production budgets, box office revenues, etc.